learn-co-curriculum/phase-0-canvas-lesson-types/README.md

 By default, assignments are grouped by overdue assignments, upcoming assignments, undated assignments, and past assignments.

-Each assignment includes an icon designating where it's an assignment, discussion, or quiz and will also display availability dates, due dates, and the number of points the assignment is worth.
+Each assignment includes an icon designating whether it's an assignment, discussion, or quiz and will also display availability dates, due dates, and the number of points the assignment is worth.